apache/beam/project/team.md

 ---
-layout: page
+layout: default
-title: "Apache Beam Team"
+title: "Beam Team"
+permalink: /project/team/
-permalink: /team/
+redirect_from: /team/
 ---

+# Apache Beam Team

 A successful project requires many people to play many roles.
 Some members write code or documentation, while others are valuable as testers, submitting patches and suggestions.